1871fotc/fotc/docs/cemetery/finding-graves.md

 ![Portion Sign](../assets/portion-sign.jpg)

+!!! warning "Volunteer opportunity"

+    Unfortunately Portion signs are often vandalised in the cemetery.
+If you find a damaged of missing sign, please take a photo and [report it to the Brisbane City Council](https://forms.brisbane.qld.gov.au/report-it-missing-damaged-or-faded-traffic-signs)

 ## Look up where someone is buried

 Use the Brisbane City Council [Grave location search](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search) to look up a person's name and find the grave location and other details.